-Stock futures trade mixed to end the week
+Stock futures trade higher to end the week

 The University of Michigan’s preliminary index of consumer sentiment for July is expected to edge up almost a point to 79, up from June’s final reading of 78.1.

-In Europe, London's FTSE is little changed, Germany's DAX is gaining 0.3 percent and France's CAC is off 0.2 percent.
+In Europe, London's FTSE is off 0.3 percent, Germany's DAX is gaining 0.3 percent and France's CAC is down 0.4 percent.

 |Ticker